This post is sponsored by Pyrex.

 Chop all of your veggies up small.
 Small is the key to even cooking, especially for the potatoes!
 Spray olive oil in the bottom of your baking dish and set your oven to 375*.
 Check your veggies after 20 minutes, and every 5 minutes after that until they’re done.
 I used a fork to see how soft the potatoes and cauliflower were before pulling them out of the oven.

 For your sausage, you could add it to the baking dish if you’re cooking a smaller batch of vegetables.
 We were feeding four, so I cooked the sausage on the grill (which is our favorite, anyway).
-When the sausage was done, I sliced it into pieces and added it to the top of the vegetables.
+When the sausage was done, I added it to the top of the vegetables.

 Yum.
 Seriously.
 No creamy soups needed.